 Reasons why I don't Use Retinoids

 Why don't you use Retinoids?
 The mere fact that I, very often, have to answer this question, implies that I should be using it and that I am stepping outside the norm, veering away from mainstream habits.
-Mainstream, these days, as it relates to skin health is being determined by the pharmaceutical industry, Dermatologists and beauty companies.
+Mainstream, these days, as it relates to skin health is being determined by the pharmaceutical industry, Dermatologists, and beauty companies.
 As far as I am concerned, non of the three should have any say in my skin health, even a Dermatologist.
 Derms are trained in treating skin diseases via prescription drugs, not preventative healthy lifestyle habits.
-I have yet to meet a dermatologists that would recommend consuming a balanced diet, getting enough sleep, and consuming high quality proteins, instead of using Retinoids.
+I have yet to meet a dermatologist that would recommend consuming a balanced diet, getting enough sleep, and consuming high-quality proteins, instead of using Retinoids.
 That would be abnormal.
 It would also put them out of business.
 That isn't what they went to med school for after all.

 I have to clarify here that I have nothing against Dermatologists.
 I am very thankful they exist.
 I am simply against the over-prescribing of prescription drugs with serious side effects.
 My goal in creating The Beauty Doctrine, and writing this blog is to educate consumers on the fact that skin care is simple.
-Skin is an organ just like all the others, needing water, good fats, antioxidants and protection, in order to optimally function.
+Skin is an organ just like all the others, needing water, good fats, antioxidants, and protection, in order to optimally function.
 It doesn't need constant medical intervention, prescription drugs & loads of chemicals applied to it daily, just to merely exist.

 I was thrilled when I recently came across a Business Insider article citing Dr. Mervyn Patterson, a cosmetic doctor at Woodford Medical, highlighting how irresponsible Dermatologists and the Beauty Industry are, freely recommending Retinoids for everyone.
 Finally, an MD that agrees with me! :)